 - Evaluating Selection from a candidate's perspective

-This module focuses on developing and extending students' knowledge of research methods and statistics.
-There is an important element of the module which focuses on developing students' understanding of the basics of research methods and statistical analysis.
-However, the module also goes further by teaching students about some advanced methodological and statistical tools.
+This module focuses on developing and extending your knowledge of research methods and statistics.
+An important element focuses on developing your understanding of the basics of research methods and statistical analysis.
+However, the module goes further by teaching you about some advanced methodological and statistical tools.
 Topics to be covered include:

 a) Searching and reviewing relevant literature for a research project.